-Activity in the Service Industries Break Records
+Activity in the Service Industries Breaks Record

 The U.S. services industry activity grew for the 14th month in a row and reached a record high in July.
 The Institute for Supply Management (ISM Report) survey released on Wednesday (Aug.
 4) also showed a rebound in employment last month within the services industry sector.
-Credit for the gains are given to the shift in spending from hard goods to services.
-This follows last year’s sharp loss of service-related economic activity; by this measure the sector has since staged an almost complete rebound.
+Credit for the gains is given to the shift in spending from hard goods to services.
+This follows last year’s sharp loss of service-related economic activity; by this measure, the sector has since staged an almost complete rebound.

 The Institute for Supply Management reported U.S. non-manufacturing activity hit 64.1 in July from a June level of 60.1.
 This is the highest level reported since it began releasing survey results in 2008.
 The output is designed to show growth or retrenchment in the sector.
 A reading above 50 indicates growth within the services sector; below 50 indicates a contraction.
 This index is important to market participants as services account for two-thirds of the U.S. economy.
 All industries surveyed in July reported growth.
 Nationally individuals allowed themselves more travel, restaurant visits, live casino gambling, sporting events, etc..
 Demand for services grew.
 There is also an added bump from those returning to the office and relying more on the service sector for meals and other conveniences.